nickbullock/NG6-starter/README.md

 # Description
-Small application with gulp, webpack and angular(first version) - explorer of your Yandex.disk.
+A little application with gulp, webpack and angular(first version) - explorer of your Yandex.disk.
 Show all of your folders and files, but can't create/update/move/remove them :)
 # Getting Started
 ## Dependencies